YasinEnigma/Scripts/README.md

 # Scripts
-A repository for personal usage scripts
+A repository for share the personal and usefull scripts.
+Please share your special scripts with our and contribute to this project.